Archival Internship - Israelite House of David's Archives & Collections (3/27/26)

 • Experience digitizing, using collection software, preferably CatalogIt or similar system

-To apply, send the completed application (which can be found here) and resume to our Collections Manager, Ms. Olivia Beebe, at oliviab@israelitehouseofdavid.org
+To apply, send a cover letter and resume to our Collections Manager, Ms. Olivia Beebe, at oliviab@israelitehouseofdavid.org

 Accessibility Note:

-Shiloh and Diamond House, two historic mansions where the Archives & Collections are housed, are only accessible through multiple staircases.
-Neither building has an elevator.
+Shiloh, the historic mansions where the Archives & Collections are housed, is only accessible through multiple staircases; there is not an elevator.
 There are also multiple cats on the premises, both in the buildings and on the grounds.
-Please note on your application if either of these would be an issue, so accommodations can be discussed.
+Please note in your cover letter if either of these would be an issue, so accommodations can be discussed

 Thank you to our Partners!